koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 The first part includes optional interfaces for persistence mode.
 If you'd like to impelement your custom renderer as persistence mode, you have to implement these interfaces.
 The persistence mode is a mode to treat its instance as immutable.
-React Native Fabric is a renderer using persistence mode.
+React Native has a project for a new architecture called Fabric, which uses Persistence mode.

 The second part is an optional interfaces for hydration.
 If you'd like to support hydration on your renderer, you have to implement these interfaces.